-Head of power to Delegate: Power that enables a delegation to be made Express Power or Duty Delegated: Delegate: Local Government Act 1995: s.5.42(b) Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Planning and Development Act 2005: Section 214(2), (3) and (5) Chief Executive Officer Function: This is a precis only.
+Head of power to Local Government Act 1995: Delegate: s.5.42(b) Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made 3 Express Power or Duty Planning and Development Act 2005: Delegated: Section 214(2), (3) and (5) Delegate: Chief Executive Officer Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
-Give a written direction to the owner or any other person undertaking an unauthorised development to stop, and not recommence, the development or that part of the development that is undertaken in contravention of the planning scheme, interim development order or planning control area requirements; Give a written direction to the owner or any other person who undertook an unauthorised development: (a) to remove, pull down, take up, or alter the development; and (b) to restore the land as nearly as practicable to its condition immediately before the development started, to the satisfaction of the responsible authority.
-Give a written direction to the person whose duty it is to execute work to execute that work where it appears that delay in the execution of the work to be executed under a planning scheme or interim development order would prejudice the effective operation of the planning scheme or interim development order.
+1. Give a written direction to the owner or any other person undertaking an unauthorised development to stop, and not recommence, the development or that part of the development that is undertaken in contravention of the planning scheme, interim development order or planning control area requirements; 2.
+Give a written direction to the owner or any other person who undertook an unauthorised development: (a) to remove, pull down, take up, or alter the development; and (b) to restore the land as nearly as practicable to its condition immediately before the development started, to the satisfaction of the responsible authority.
+3. Give a written direction to the person whose duty it is to execute work to execute that work where it appears that delay in the execution of the work to be executed under a planning scheme or interim development order.
 Council Conditions on this Delegation: Any expenses incurred by the City in carrying out the works specified in a direction notice shall be recovered from the person to whom the direction was given.
-Express Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees Compliance Links: Part 13 of the Planning and Development Act 2005
+Express Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees

+Compliance Links: Part 13 of the Planning and Development Act 2005